Kepler-90h: Host star

-The planet orbits a (G-type) Kepler-90, its host star.
+The planet orbits a F-type star named Kepler-90, its host star.
 The star is 1.2 times as massive as the Sun and is 1.2 times as large as the Sun.
 It is estimated to be 2 billion years old, with a surface temperature of 6080 K. In comparison, the Sun is about 4.6 billion years old and has a surface temperature of 5778 K.

 The star's apparent magnitude, or how bright it appears from Earth's perspective, is 14.
 It is too dim to be seen with the naked eye, which typically can only see objects with a magnitude around 6 or less.

 Discovery

 In 2009, NASA's Kepler spacecraft was completing observing stars on its photometer, the instrument it uses to detect transit events, in which a planet crosses in front of and dims its host star for a brief and roughly regular period of time.
 In this last test, Kepler observed 50,000 stars in the Kepler Input Catalog, including Kepler-90; the preliminary light curves were sent to the Kepler science team for analysis, who chose obvious planetary companions from the bunch for follow-up at observatories.
 Observations for the potential exoplanet candidates took place between 13 May 2009 and 17 March 2012.
 After observing the respective transits, which for Kepler-90h occurred roughly every 331 days (its orbital period), it was eventually concluded that a planetary body was responsible for the periodic 331-day transits.
 The discovery, was announced on November 12, 2013.